jimmoores/quandl4j/README.md

 ```

 ### Quandl API Key and Session Options
 To be allowed to use more than 50 requests per day it is necessary to [sign up for an account at quandl.com](https://www.quandl.com/users/sign_up).
 This typically allows up to 50,000 requests per day.
 When you've created your account, you can find your 'Auth Token' on your account details page.
-There are several ways to pass this into Quandl4J
+There are several ways to pass this into Quandl4J:

-1. Set the Java sytem property `quandl.auth.token` to your Auth Token (-D when launching the JVM) and then call `QuandlSession.create()`.
+1. Set the Java sytem property `quandl.auth.token` to your Auth Token (`-Dquandl.auth.token=MYAUTHTOKEN` when launching the JVM using the `java` launcher) and then call `QuandlSession.create()`.
 2. Pass the token as a `String` parameter to `QuandlSession.create(String)` when you create the session.
 3. Create a `SessionOptions` object using it's builder and pass your Auth Token into the `withAuthToken(String)` method and then pass the resulting `SessionOptions` object into the `QuandlSession.create(SessionOptions)` method.

-Other aspects of `SessionOptions` are the `RESTDataProvider` which is used to allow the use of a testing class that records
-requests in files, and `RetryPolicy`, which tells the session how to deal with failed requests.
+Other properties of `SessionOptions` are the `RESTDataProvider` which is used to allow the use of a testing class that records requests in files, and `RetryPolicy` (`withRetryPolicy(RetryPolicy)` in the builder), which tells the session how to deal with failed requests.
 Out of the box, there are three `RetryPolicy` types available:

  - `NoRetryPolicy`, created using `RetryPolicy.createNoRetryPolicy()`.
 This doesn't retry and all and throws exceptions immediately.
  - `FixedRetryPolicy`, created using `RetryPolocy.createFixedRetryPolicy(int, long)`.
 This will retry a maximum of <int> number of times, with a delay of <long> between each one.
  - `SequenceRetryPolicy`, createed using `RetryPolicy.createSequenceRetryPolocy(long[])`.
 This will retry, waiting the number of milliseconds in each array element, until the array is exhausted, at which point the policy will give up.

-The default policy is `SequenceRetryPolicy(new long[] {1, 5, 20, 60})`.
+The default policy is `SequenceRetryPolicy(new long[] {1000, 5000, 20000, 60000})`, which will back off first by 1 second, then 5, then 20 and finally a full minute.
+Custom policies can be created by subclassing `RetryPolicy` yourself.

 ### Documentation
 An addition to the tutorial, there is extra documentation at the package and class level within the [JavaDocs, which are hosted in GitHub Pages](http://jimmoores.github.io/quandl4j/apidocs).